icopy-site/awesome-cn/docs/awesome/awesome-webxr.md

 - [Dreamwave](https://dreamwave.tech/) - A web-based platform for hosting scalable virtual events.
 Powered the virtual music festival Secret Sky 2021.
 - [Emerald City](https://hubculture.city/) - A virtual event space developed by Hub Culture.
 - [FRAME](https://framevr.io/) - A platform focused on enabling easy 3D collaborations in a virtual space.
-- [Hubs](https://hubs.mozilla.com/) - Mozilla's platform for enabling users to gather and collaborate virtually.
+- [Hubs](https://hubsfoundation.org/) - A community-owned platform for enabling users to gather and collaborate virtually, initially created by Mozilla.

 ## Web3XR